 As in previous years, stakeholders were invited to assess the Commission's performance by completing an online questionnaire that allows respondents to evaluate how well the Commission performed against each undertaking in the charter.
 Questionnaire responses may be made anonymously, although some of those responding chose to disclose their identity.
-The Commission appreciates the detailed responses, offering views on the Commission's performance.
+The Commission appreciates the detailed responses, offering views on its performance.
 Respondents' scores against each criterion are aggregated and averaged.
-For 2021-22, the Commission's overall performance was rated above average, which indicates that stakeholders continue to rate the Commission's performance favourably.
+For financial year 2022-23, the Commission's overall performance was rated above average, which indicates that stakeholders continue to rate the Commission's performance favourably.